dbarj/database/adb-migration/07-data-pump-nfs/data-pump-nfs.md

 ## Introduction

-Now, after performing all the analysis, it's time to start our migration.
+Now, it's time to start our migration of our *BLUE* PDB.
+This one is more complex than the *RED*.

 In this lab, we will migrate the *BLUE* PDB to the *SAPPHIRE* ADB using Data Pump using NFS share.